 In a mixing bowl, add the flour and salt and make a well in the center.
-Add the remaining ingredients, except the butter, into the center of the well and whisk together until just combined.
+Add the eggs, milk, club soda and 3 tablespoons of melted butter into the center of the well and whisk together until just combined.
 The mixture should be like VERY loose pancake batter.
 If the mixture is a little thick, whisk in a little more milk.
 Let the batter sit for at least 30 minutes before using.

-Melt about 1/2 teaspoon butter in a small nonstick saute pan.
-The butter should coat the bottom of the pan.
-If there is a lot of excess, wipe it out with a paper towel.
+Melt about a 1/2 teaspoon of butter in a small nonstick saute pan.
+The butter should coat the bottom of the pan, if there is a lot of excess, wipe it out with a paper towel.
 Keep the paper towel handy in case you need it again (you will).

-Chef's Note: Crepe batter can be made up to 2 days in advance.
-Cover and refrigerate.
+Cook's Note: Crepe batter can be made up to 2 days in advance, covered and refrigerated.